Cyphrme/Coze/README.md

 - `cad` is `XzrXMGnY0QFwAKkr43Hh-Ku3yUS8NVE0BdzSlMLSuTU`.
 - `czd` is `xrYMu87EXes58PnEACcDW1t0jF2ez4FCN-njTF0MHNo`.

 Signing and verification functions must not mutate `pay`.
+Since `pay`'s canon is the present fields, no fields are removed when canonicalizing `pay`.
 Any mutation of `pay` via `can` must occur by canon related functions.
-Note that's since `pay`'s canon is the present fields, no fields are removed when canonicalizing `pay`.

 ### Coz and Binaries